leefreemanxyz/tdl/README.md

 ## Testing

-I've used Testing Library to write a unit test of UserCard and written a couple of end-to-end tests with Cypress.
+I've used Testing Library to write a unit test of UserCard (`npm run test`) and written a couple of end-to-end tests with Cypress (`npm run cypress:open`).

 ## Deployment